 On May 28, 2019, the Company and Napo (collectively, "the "Borrower") entered into an exchange agreement (the "Exchange Agreement") with CVP, the holder of \$10.5 million outstanding aggregate amount of convertible promissory notes issued by Napo pursuant to the Amended and Restated Note Purchase Agreement, dated March 31, 2017, by and between Napo, Kingdon Associates, M. Kingdon Offshore Master Fund L.P., Kingdon Family Partnership, L.P., and Kingdon Credit Master Fund L.P. (collectively, the "Existing Notes").
-Pursuant to the Exchange Agreement, CVP exchanged the Existing Notes for a secured promissory note in the original principal amount of \$10,535,900 the ("Exchange Note 1") and a secured promissory note in the original principal amount of \$10,535,900 the ("Exchange Notes").
+Pursuant to the Exchange Agreement, CVP exchanged the Existing Notes for a secured promissory note in the original principal amount of \$10,535,900 the ("Exchange Note 1") and a secured promissory note in the original principal amount of \$2,296,926 ("Exchange Note 2" and together with Exchange Note 1, the "Exchange Notes").
 The Exchange Notes bear interest at the rate of 10% per annum and mature on December 31, 2020.
 The outstanding balance of Exchange Note 2 is equal to the exchange fee that the Company agreed to pay CVP in consideration of certain accommodations granted to the Company and Napo, including but not limited to the extension of the maturity dates of the Existing Notes and the legal and other fees incurred by CVP in connection with the effectuation of the transactions contemplated under the Exchange Agreement.